I get excited when I hear someone wants to start a service business.

 When you respond to an inquiry and move ahead with a project too quickly, you operate under the assumption that you’ll figure out the details later, as issues arise.

-But your service business can only become respected in your industry and a long-term source of income if you abolish the casual approach to discussing work that runs rampant in freelance culture.
+These casual discussions about contract work run rampant in freelance culture.
+But your service business can only become respected in your industry and a long-term source of income if you stop having them.

 If you want to have an exceptional service business, you cannot casually respond to any form of business communication or informally agree to any business transaction.